glennhenry/cs-notes/docs/software-engineering/02-software-principles/software-principles.md

 ### Composition Over Inheritance

 In OOP, there is a concept called [inheritance](/computer-and-programming-fundamentals/object-oriented-programming#inheritance).
 Inheritance allows a class to inherit all the properties and behaviors from a parent class.
 While inheritance can be useful in some cases, it can also lead to a rigid and inflexible class hierarchy.
+Child class exactly inherit anything the parent has.
+This means if the child class wants to remove some behaviors associated with the parent, the parent would need to do it.
+The impact is all the subclasses within the hierarchy is affected.

-Inheritance creates a tight coupling between classes, making it difficult to modify or extend the behavior of a class without affecting other classes in the hierarchy.
+In other word, inheritance creates a tight coupling between classes, making it difficult to modify or extend the behavior of a class without affecting other classes in the hierarchy.

 Inheritance is often associated with an **"is-a" relationship**.
 When a class inherits from another class, it is stating that the derived class is a specialized version of the base class.
 The derived class shares the characteristics and behaviors of the base class and adds additional features or overrides existing ones.